-What Do Pediatric Speech Therapists Do?
+What is Pediatric Speech Therapy?
 A Beginner’s Guide

-A lot of people think of speech therapy as just for children with a lisp or stutter.
-Slurred speech, delayed speech, and stuttering are common reasons you might seek out a speech-language pathologist.
+A lot of people think of speech therapy services are just for children with a lisp or stutter.
+Slurred speech, language delay, and stuttering are common reasons you might seek out a speech-language pathologist.
 But a specially trained speech therapist for kids can help restore your ability to swallow, improve a hoarse or raspy voice, and remediate short-term memory and thinking skills.

-Ivy Rehab partner clinic, Generation Care Speech Language Pathologist (SLP), Michelle Davis, MA, CCC-SLP, first became interested in the profession while in high school.
+Ivy Rehab Speech Language Pathologist (SLP), Michelle Davis, MA, CCC-SLP, first became interested in the profession while in high school.
 Michelle job shadowed a speech pathologist who was working with a patient with memory loss after a car accident.

 “She had no problem speaking; the problem was with her thinking,” Davis said.
 “I saw how life can change so quickly, and how I wanted to be a part of helping.”